siliconflow/onediff/README_ENTERPRISE.md

 Offline quantization requires you to manually run the quantization script we provide to obtain a quantized model, which can then be used in the WebUI.
 Its advantages are as follows:

-- Better Image quality.
-It can find and quantify modules with high computational costs but little impact on image quality, in order to achieve the best balance between computational costs and image quality.
+- Better image quality: It can identify and quantize modules with high computational costs yet minimal impact on image quality, to achieve the optimal balance between computational costs and image quality.

 ### Online Quantization